sunrise-choir/spec/src/feed/datamodel.md

 The array and object handling is equivalent to `JSON.stringify(value, null, 2)`, specified in [ECMAScript 2015](https://www.ecma-international.org/ecma-262/6.0/#sec-json.stringify) (except for the object entry ordering, which is not specified in ECMAScript, but implemented this way in v8 and spidermonkey).

-### Legacy Hash Computation
+### Hash Computation

-To compute the hash of a legacy value, you can not use the signing encoding directly, but the hash computation is based on it.
+To compute the hash of a value, you can not use the signing encoding directly, but the hash computation is based on it.
 The signing encoding always results in valid unicode.
 Represent this unicode in [utf-16](https://en.wikipedia.org/wiki/UTF-16).
 This encoding is a sequence of code units, each consisting of two bytes.
 The data to hash is obtained from these code units by only keeping the less significant byte.

 Example: Suppose you want to compute the hash for `"ß"`, the corresponding utf8 is `[0x22, 0xC3, 0x9F, 0x22]`.
 In big-endian utf16, this is `[(0x22, 0x00), (0xDF, 0x00), (0x22, 0x00)]`, in little-endian utf16, this is `[(0x00, 0x22), (0x00, 0xDF), (0x00, 0x22)]`.
 In both cases, the sequence of less signifiant bytes per code unit is `[0x22, 0xDF, 0x22]`.
 That is the byte array over which to compute the hash.

 Note that this means that two strings with different utf-8 encodings can result in the same hash, due to the information in the more significant byte of the utf-16 encoding being dropped.

-### Legacy Length Computation
+### Length Computation

-Ssb places a limit on the size of legacy messages.
-To compute the length of a legacy value, compute the signing encoding (which is always valid unicode), reencode that unicode as utf16, then count the number of code units.
+Ssb places a limit on the size of messages.
+To compute the length of a value, compute the signing encoding (which is always valid unicode), reencode that unicode as utf16, then count the number of code units.

 ### JSON Transport Encoding

-In addition to the signing format, legacy messages can be encoded as [ECMA-404 json](https://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf), with the following differences:
+In addition to the signing format, messages can be encoded as [ECMA-404 json](https://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf), with the following differences:

 - numbers may not be negative zero
 - numbers may not round to positive infinity, negative infinity or negative zero IEEE 754 64 bit floating point numbers